wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Ranger/Bounty_Hunter.md

 ###### Pin Down (11th Level)

-When a creature you have marked with [Dead or Alive](#Bounty_Hunter_dead_or_alive) moves 5 feet, stands up from being prone, or escapes from the [Restrained](#Conditions_restrained) condition while within 60 feet of you, you can use your reaction to make an opportunity attack against them if they are in range of a weapon you are wielding.
+When a creature you have marked with [Dead or Alive](#Bounty_Hunter_dead_or_alive) moves 5 feet, stands up from being prone, or escapes from the _[<span class="condition">restrained</span>](#Conditions_restrained)_ condition while within 60 feet of you, you can use your reaction to make an opportunity attack against them if they are in range of a weapon you are wielding.
 If you make this attack with a ranged weapon, you have disadvantage on the attack.

 ###### Unwavering Pursuit (15th Level)